How to Solve The HTML5 Video ‘File Not Found’ Error

 What is a HTML5 video file?

 HTML5 is an enhanced version of HTML (HyperText Markup Language).
-As the next level to HTML, HTML5 has incorporated video and audio specifications, which now allows users to watch videos online without any plugins.
-The webmasters need to use special HTML5 coding and include WebM, MP4 and OGG formats on their web pages.
+As the next level to HTML, HTML5 has incorporated video and audio specifications, which now allow users to watch videos online without any plugins.
+The webmasters need to use special HTML5 coding and include WebM, MP4, and OGG formats on their web pages.
 Before HTML5 videos were only played using the Flash Player.

 You can view HTML5 videos on all popular browsers such as Google Chrome, Internet Explorer, Mozilla Firefox, and Safari.

 What is HTML5 Video “File not Found” Error?

 If you encountered an “HTML5 video not found” error while playing a video on any website then it implies your browser doesn’t support the HTML5 format codecs or your browser doesn’t have the proper video codec installed.

 Why do you get an ‘HTML5 Video File Not Found’ error?